Documentation Index

 Multiple Connections

-You can maintain multiple WebSocket connections up to your tier limit:
+You can maintain multiple WebSocket connections up to your tier limit:- Each connection requires separate authentication

 - Data usage is shared across all connections